redrails/old-blog/_posts/2017-11-20-predicting-cryptocurrency-prices-with-deep-learning.md

 </div>

 Caveats aside about the misleading nature of single point predictions, our LSTM model *seems* to have performed well on the unseen test set.
 The most obvious flaw is that it fails to detect the inevitable downturn when the eth price suddenly shoots up (e.g mid-June and October).
 In fact, this is a persistent failure; it's just more apparent at these spikes.
 The predicted price regularly seems equivalent to the actual price just shifted one day later (e.g. the drop in mid-July).
+Furthermore, the model seems to be systemically overestimating the future value of Ether (join the club, right?), as the predicted line near always runs higher than the actual line.
+I suspect this is because the training data represents a period during which the price of Ether rose astronomically, so it expects that trend to continue (don't we all).
 We can also build a similar LSTM model for Bitcoin- test set predictions are plotted below (see [Jupyter notebook for full code](https://github.com/dashee87/blogScripts/blob/master/Jupyter/2017-11-20-predicting-cryptocurrency-prices-with-deep-learning.ipynb)).

 <div style="text-align:center" markdown="1">